AnandTenneti/SampleProject/README.md

 testng.xml

-Screenshots:
+**Screenshots:**

-Within this folder, screenshots of the pages of failed test cases are stored
+Screenshots of the failed test cases are captured and stored within the Screenshots folder under a subfolder created for each run.
+This way, the screenshots are archived and can be viewed at a later point of time

-<h2>Running Tests</h2> Describes how to execute the tests using Maven or an IDE.
+<h2>4.Running Tests</h2> Describes how to execute the tests using Maven or an IDE.

 The tests are run using the maven commands